Topology of K\"ahler manifolds with weakly pseudoconvex boundary: Introduction

 \section{Introduction}

-We use certain connections between pseudoconvexity and harmonic function theory to obtain topological constraints on both a K\"ahler manifold and its boundary, if the boundary is weakly pseudoconvex.
-A boundary component $L\subset\partial{K}$ of a complex manifold $(K,J)$ is pseudoconvex (or weakly pseudoconvex) if is has a plurisuperharmonic defining function, meaning a differentiable defining function $f$ with $\sqrt{-1}\partial\bar\partial\,f\ge0$, and is strongly pseudoconvex if $\sqrt{-1}\partial\bar\partial{f}>0$.
-We consider aspects of both the real and complex geometry of $K$, so it will be convenient to use $-\frac12dJd\varphi=\sqrt{-1}\partial\bar\partial\varphi$ for functions $\varphi$.
+On K\"ahler manifolds with weakly pseudoconvex boundary, we use certain connections between pseudoconvexity and harmonic function theory to obtain topological constraints on both the manifold and its boundary.
+For the purposes of our work, we take a boundary component $L\subset\partial{K}^m$ of a complex manifold $(K^m,J)$ to be weakly pseudoconvex if it has a plurisubharmonic defining function, meaning a differentiable defining function $f\le0$ with $\sqrt{-1}\partial\bar\partial\,f\ge0$, and is strongly pseudoconvex if $\sqrt{-1}\partial\bar\partial{f}>0$.
+We consider aspects of both the real and complex geometry of $K^m$, so it will be convenient to sometimes use $-\frac12dJd\varphi=\sqrt{-1}\partial\bar\partial{}f$.

-A Green's function on a complete manifold will mean any function $G$ defined on the compliment of a point $x$ so that $\triangle{G}=-\delta_x$ in the distributional sense.
-A complete manifold is called non-parabolic if it admits a Green's function that is bounded on one side, and parabolic otherwise.
-This definition applies to manifolds-with-boundary, assuming the boundary is compact, by requiring, for instance, Neumann boundary conditions; therefore ends of manifolds (connected unbounded domains with compact boundary) may themselves be referred to as parabolic or non-parabolic.
+A Green's function on a complete manifold is any function $G$ defined on the complement of a point $x$ with $\triangle_g{G}=-\delta_x$ distributionally; here $\triangle_g=g^{ij}\nabla^2_{\partial_i,\partial_j}$ is the rough Laplacian.
+A complete manifold is called non-parabolic if it admits a Green's function that is bounded on one side, and parabolic if not.
+This definition applies to manifolds-with-boundary, assuming the boundary is compact, by requiring Neumann boundary conditions; therefore ends of manifolds (connected unbounded domains with compact boundary) may themselves be referred to as parabolic or non-parabolic.
 It is known that a complete manifold with one non-parabolic end is non-parabolic.

-The theory of non-parabolic ends can be applied to K\"ahler manifolds-with-boundary assuming the pseudoconvexity of its boundary: the K\"ahler metric on a neighborhood $U$ of a pseudoconvex boundary component can be extended to make a complete end, by choosing an appropriate potential function.
-Any such metric is non-parabolic in a strong sense; in the terminology of Section \ref{SectionParaNonPara}, an end formed this way is {\it distinguishable}.
+The K\"ahler metric on a neighborhood of a pseudoconvex boundary component can be extended to make a complete K\"ahler end, by choosing an appropriate potential function.
+We show that the metric on this end is non-parabolic in a strong sense; in the terminology of Section \ref{SectionParaNonPara}, an end formed this way is {\it distinguishable}.
+Thus the theory of non-parabolic ends can be applied near any compact pseudoconvex boundary component of any K\"ahler manifold.